 Other selected results

-Kardiovize 2030 patients database – Kardiovize 2030: In the project’s first phase, was assessed the prevalence of major risk factors of cardiovascular diseases (CVD) in the target population of Brno city (400 000 inhabitants), Czech Republic, performing a randomly selected sample of 2160 volunteers aged 25-64 and following the methodology of the post-MONICA study, enrolled since January 2013 till December 2014.
+Kardiovize participants database: In the project’s first phase, was assessed the prevalence of major risk factors of cardiovascular diseases (CVD) in the target population of Brno city (400 000 inhabitants), Czech Republic, performing a randomly selected sample of 2160 volunteers aged 25-64 and following the methodology of the post-MONICA study, enrolled since January 2013 till December 2014.
 This survey is unique in Europe combining a detailed assessment of the traditional and some novel CVD risk factors with the evaluation of health care costs and including assessment of depression, stress, cognitive tests and resting energy expenditure.
 Deep frozen samples of plasma, serum or isolated DNA´s in every participant open the study to other disciplines beyond cardiology in the near future.
 The second phase of the project was focusing on the prevalence of the major CVD risk factors in the elderly participants.
 Participants were enrolling based on the relationship (parents or the foster parents of the participants) with the baseline cohort from the first phase.
 The third phase is focused on the cardiovascular changes in the baseline cohort of the KV Brno 2030 study.

 INTERNATIONAL CLINICAL RESEARCH CENTER